 The first person you hire as a manager may be an excellent team leader, working as your second-in-command.
 This doesn’t mean, however, that this person would also be effective in a high-level executive position once your business has grown.
 As your start-up becomes more established and larger hierarchies are implemented, current employees need to be placed in positions where they’ll be most effective while new talent needs to be brought in to meet the new demands of your business.
 This often means surrounding yourself with new faces, while keeping more familiar employees in the roles where they’re the most effective.

 As a business matures and becomes more complex, the role of the leaders will change.
 As a business owner, you’ll need to be mindful of the difference between founding a new, small business and operating a large enterprise.
 Entrepreneurs don’t always make the best CEOs!
 As a business owner, you may need to invest in your own training, delegating some core activities to more experienced professionals, and be willing to listen and implement the advice of investors and your employees!

 Growing a business isn’t just a matter of acquiring more clients and producing more product.
 Instead, it’s a transformative process that requires every aspect of your business to evolve.
 By embracing this, and by deliberately leading that change, you can turn your start-up into an industry-leading enterprise.

-If you want to grow your business, increase profits, fill business downtime, or reduce cash expenses while utilising interest-free funding, Bartercard is here to help.
+If you want to grow your business, increase profits, fill business downtime, or reduce cash expenses, Bartercard is here to help.
 To find out more, download our free eBook, How to use Bartercard to grow your business, or contact Bartercard today to learn more.